-Figure 104.
+Figure 100.
 Current vRO Token

 - 4. Launch the VMware vRealize Orchestrator configuration interface. - 5.
-For vRO 6.x, go to the Network tab, click SSL Trust Manager; for vRO 7.x, click Certificates in the Manage category.
+Click Certificates in the Manage category.
 Then import the Spectrum Connect certificate.
-The certificate URL format should be: https://IP_address: TCP port in use.
+The certificate URL format should be: https://IP\address: TCP port in use.

-6. For vRO 6.x, select Plug-ins; for vRO 7.x, click Manage Plug-Ins in the Plug-Ins category.
-Then click Upload and Install (vRO 6.x), or Browse > Install (vRO 7.x).
+6. Click Manage Plug-Ins in the Plug-Ins category.
+Then click Browse > Install.
 Continue by locating and choosing the downloaded plug-in file.

 Accept the license agreement.
-The message 'IBM Storage (3.x.x.x) New plug-in installed.' is displayed.
+The message Plug-in 'IBMStorage' (3.x.x) build xxx is installed. is displayed.
 Installation is completed and the IBM Storage plug-in is displayed in the list of vRO plug-ins.